wookoouk/candisnp/README.md

 ```

 Note that the app starts in a browser window.
 The `R` console remains
 busy while the app is running.
-Use `Ctrl-C` to quit the process and get
+Use `Ctrl-C` or `esc` to quit the process
-your console back.
+and get your console back.